Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

         -   Web tier migration option 2: VMWare Virtual to Virtual migration.

-            The current webservers are VMware VMs running on vCenter.
+            The current web servers are VMware VMs running on vCenter.
 To migrate this to Azure, Lucerne must use a conversion tool such as StarWind V2V.
 This tool must be downloaded and installed on a local work station.
 The following are the steps to use this